Disservin/fastchess/README.md

-# FastChess
+# Fast-Chess

-FastChess is a cli tool for creating tournaments between chess engines.
+Fast-Chess is a cli tool for creating tournaments between chess engines.
 Written in mostly C++17 and using [doctest](https://github.com/doctest/doctest) as a testing framework.
 Compilation can be easily done with a recent C++ Compiler and using the Makefile in /src.
 The POSIX implementation was tested with very high concurrency (250) and very short TC (0.2+0.002) and had very little timeout problems, only 10 matches out of 20000 timed out.

 ## Example usage